akanadocs/docs-test/ev/envision_reference/env_create_chart.md

 ![Envision](images/env_creating_charts32.jpg "xxx")

 The Merchant Sales chart is passed the Order Date filter from the Style Sales chart so the time frame remains the same.
 The selected style, Low Top in this example, is passed to the Merchant Sales chart filtering the data series to just the selected style.
 This results in data series for each of the merchants but limited to the Low Top style.
+Note however that drilling down on a data series is only available when a single dimension is selected in the data series section of the chart.

 In addition to the ability to drill down from one chart to another, there is a drill down option that allows you to easily build a chart that will drill down based on time.
 This can be done from the Merchant Sales chart.
 Open the CHARTS section and select the X-AXIS drill down option.